HansonKyle/before-existance/README.md

 Iteration-3-Final: Same as iteration 2 with bug fixes and more documentation

+Iteration-4-Final: Final submission of code.
+Same as iteration 3 with more documentation

 # Setup:
 1. Import a branch into an IDE as a Java project
 3. Run core/Main.java after checkout